ennva/Kubernetes-Intro/README.md

 ![kebernetes architecture](assets/etcd.png "arch")

 The <b>etcd</b> is a simple distributed key value stored. <br />
 Kubernetes uses etcd as its database and stores all cluster date here.
-Som of the information that might be stored, is <br />:
+Som of the information that might be stored, is:
-	- Job scheduling
+* Job scheduling
-	- Pod details
+* Pod details
-	- Stage infromation, etc..
+* Stage infromation, etc..

 <h2>kubectl</h2>

 ![kebernetes architecture](assets/kubectl-config.png "arch")

 You interact with the master node using <b>kubectl</b> application which is the command line interface for kubernetes. <br />
-Kubectl has a config file called <b>kubeconfig</>.
+Kubectl has a config file called <b>kubeconfig</b>.
 This file has a server infromation, as well as authentication infromation to access the API server.

 <h2>Worker Node</h2>

 ![kebernetes architecture](assets/worknode.png "arch")

 <b>worker nodes</b> are the nodes where your application operate. <br />
-The <b>worker nodes</> communicate back with the Master node.
+The <b>worker nodes</b> communicate back with the Master node.

 <h2>Worker Node Inside</h2>